Chapter 1 : Unforgivable

 She felt George’s hand slip out of hers and she was pushed roughly into Fred as groups of people pushed through the crowd, panicked and desperate for escape.
 Fred held her close to his chest with an iron grip, protecting her.

-Ginny wriggled free of his grasp and darted through the crowd with the agility of a fox, Fred’s panicked shouts a fading echo in her ears.
+Ginny wriggled free of his grasp and darted through the crowd like a fox, Fred’s panicked shouts a fading echo in her ears.
 Dark figures with cloaks and masks were apparating everywhere, but Ginny had no time for them.

 “Ron!
 Ron!”
 Ginny heard Hermione’s voice, half sobbing, yell from her right.
 Harry stood beside her, gripping her arm, a set expression on his face.
 Of course, he was ‘Cousin Barney’ today, but he was still Harry underneath.

-She felt, more than heard, a presence behind her and turned so quickly the Death Eater had no time to react.
+She felt, more than heard, a presence behind her and whipped her wand arm around.
 ‘Stupefy!’
 The blonde woman fell, stunned.
+Her mask lay discarded in the dirt.
 Ginny stared down at Narcissa Black’s crumpled figure with pity.

 The battle raged around her, spells exploding in the air like morbid fireworks; Ginny saw the twins battling three Death Eaters, wands a blur.
-A fourth darkened figure was skulking its way wordlessly behind George.
+A fourth cloaked figure was skulking its way wordlessly toward George.
 He wasn’t going to see him.
-The death eater raised his wand, but Ginny was quicker.
+The death eater raised his wand, but he didn't see Ginny.
 The Conjunctivis Curse met its target like a hot knife through butter.
 The cloaked man staggered backwards, hands over his eyes, and tripped over a body, slamming his head on a rock on the ground.
-He was unconscious.
+He lay unmoving.

 [Dealthy Hallows, (136) | © J.K.
 Rowling]